solidi/learning-notes/mentoring/career-tips.md

 - Launching a product at nick.

 THE FUTURE OF CAREERS IN I.T
 - Software is about people.
+Seen, heard, treated with kindness.
 - Learning to be smooth in execution, worked with very senior leaders.
     - Having a continuing conversation as the work ulimately is achieved.

 THE REVEAL

+What attracted you to IT?
+- Being able to modify things, create things.

 What’s the best career advice you received?
 - Don't be so purpose driven.